sergio-gastulo/accounting/readme.md

 ```

 ## TODO

-### Urgent

-### Suggestions
-- Implement support for transactions (from currency CU1 to CU2)
+- Implement support for exchange currency (from currency CU1 to CU2).
 - Provide WhatsApp message parsing.
 - `monthly_time_series` could fail better (if one plot fails, then all the plot fails, this should not happen).
 - Provide support for changing fields.json
 - Provide support for configuring paths from Command Line (probably openning File Browser?).
-- [context.py](/acc_py/src/acc_py/context/context.py) should load from such config file.
+- [context.py](/acc_py/src/acc_py/context/context.py) should load from a config file.
-- Provide support for non-recognizable binaries (e.g. python doesn't exist, sqlite3 doesn't exist, etc.)
 - Provide toy files as examples.
-- `write_list` should show id upon correct parsing, so it can be quickly edited.
-- "description" could be bound to some characters when printing.
-- parse_semantic_filter should be able to provide help menu.
-- It should be possible to import `plot` functionality when dealing with db (or viceversa)
 - Provide offline support.
-- When priting SQL records, description should have a limit.
+- Provide color pretty-printing.

 ## Requirements: